Dental Crowns in Winnipeg Fit for a Queen or King

 or zirconia, which can be matched in shape and shade to the surrounding teeth.
 These porcelain and zirconia crowns will not appear grey over time or show any metal and will always appear to look natural.

-Crowns are ideal for teeth that have been fractured or are at serious risk of fracturing.
+Dental crowns in Winnipeg are ideal for teeth that have been fractured or are at serious risk of fracturing.
 They may also serve as a sturdy replacement for a tooth that requires a large filling with very little of the natural tooth left.
-Of course, you can also use this treatment for cosmetic restorations like covering a dental implant or correcting a tooth you do not like the shape or color of.
+Of course, you can also use this treatment for cosmetic restorations like covering a dental implant or correcting a tooth you do not like the shape or colour of.

 Very rarely, but when absolutely necessary, or requested by the patient, we can still take a traditional impression (mold) of your teeth with impression material, and proceed to make your crown or bridge that way.